-Total assets and non-current liabilities as at December 31, 2020 compared with previous quarters in 2019 and 2018
+Total assets and non-current liabilities as at December 31, 2021 compared with previous quarters in 2020 and 2019

-Total assets trended lower from Q4 2018 to Q3 2020 due to the continued depletion of the Cerro Prieto mine and the impairment of the Ecuador exploration and evaluation projects in Q3 2019.
-In the current quarter there was an increase in total assets due to the increase in inventory and investment balances.
+Total assets trended lower due to the continued depletion of the Cerro Prieto mine and the impairment of the Ecuador exploration and evaluation projects in Q3 2019.

-Non-current financial liabilities is \$1,634 due to the portion of the loan currently being classified as long-term and the warrant liability.
+Non-current financial liabilities is \$0.9 million due to the portion of the loan currently being classified as long-term and the warrant liability and long-term lease liability.